• Webinars

-Try Free
+Try Playground

 Show / Hide Table of Contents

-Search Cache Data with Named Tags and SQL
+Search Data with Named Tags and SQL

-The Object Queries can also be used to retrieve items from the cache with your query criteria being named tags.
-The query when executed will search the cache according to the named tag provided in the SQL query.
-Before searching, make sure that the item is added to the cache with the named tags.
-Refer to the Add Items with Named Tags section to get a detail on creating and adding named tags.
+The Object Queries can also be used to retrieve items from the cache with your query criteria being Named Tags.
+The query when executed will search the cache according to the Named Tag provided in the SQL query.
+Before searching, make sure that the item is added to the cache with the Named Tags.
+Refer to the Add Items with Named Tags section to get a detail on creating and adding Named Tags.

 Prerequisites